Optym: Rebranding

-Optym's current corporate identity is the result of a rebranding strategy initiated in 2014; Innovative Scheduling, Inc. changed its name to Optym, which is derived from the word “optimization,” supposedly to better reflect the expanding range of work, both in the products and services offered and the industries served.
+Optym's current corporate identity is the result of a rebranding strategy initiated in 2014.
+Innovative Scheduling, Inc. changed its name to Optym (derived from the word “optimization”), supposedly to better reflect their expanding range of work, both in the products and services offered and the industries served.
 The rebranding effort also included a new logo and the new tagline, “Live Efficiently”.

 Corporate affairs

 Expertise

-Optym combines business intelligence, which includes harvesting big data, data visualization and advanced data analytics, with employees’ knowledge as industry-specific experts as well as technical experts in operations research, information technology, data analytics, computer science and project management.
-Optym's team is adaptive and agile in developing and delivering complex network optimization capabilities.
+Optym combines business intelligence—which includes harvesting big data, data visualization and advanced data analytics—with employees' industry-specific and technical knowledge in operations research, IT, data analytics, computer science and project management.

 Application developers create desktop and web applications, as well as mobile applications for iOS, Android and Windows platforms.

 A close relationship between Optym and the University of Florida has resulted in the company frequently hiring former undergraduate and graduate students as interns and full-time employees.

 Leadership

 Dr. Ravindra K. Ahuja is the founder and current CEO of Optym.

 Dr. Krishna C. Jha is Executive Vice President of Optym and CEO of Optym Rail.
 Jha joined Ahuja in 2000 as his doctoral student and transitioned to working with Optym as one of the company's first team members in 2004.
-Jha focuses on the design and development of algorithms that solve real-life problems in scheduling, transportation and logistics, such as train scheduling, railroad blocking and crew scheduling.
+Jha focuses on the design and development of algorithms that solve problems in scheduling, transportation and logistics, such as train scheduling, railroad blocking and crew scheduling.

-Dr. Wei Huang is Vice President – System Architecture at Optym and was one of Optym's first team members, having joined the company in 2004.
+Dr. Wei Huang is Vice President of System Architecture at Optym and was one of Optym's first team members, having joined the company in 2004.
 He utilizes his academic experience to develop large-scale optimization models and guide Optym's software architecture.

-Renzo Vaccari is Senior Vice President – Airline Solutions at Optym.
+Renzo Vaccari is Senior Vice President of Airline Solutions at Optym.
 He works closely with Southwest Airlines to develop and implement Amadeus SkyMAX and SkySYM by Optym.

-Dr. Arvind Kumar is Optym's Managing Director – India Operations and spearheads Optym's growth in the Asia-Pacific region.
+Dr. Arvind Kumar is Optym's Managing Director (India Operations) and leads Optym's growth in the Asia-Pacific region.
 He works on Optym's core products to automate and optimize railroad and locomotive scheduling.

-Dr. Arthur Ghulyan joined Optym in 2016 as Executive Director – Armenia Operations.
+Dr. Arthur Ghulyan joined Optym in 2016 as Executive Director (Armenia Operations).